uc-cdis/mariner/README.md

 The final output JSON of the workflow run gets written to workflowHistorydb.

+The user can check the status of a workflow run by hitting the `/runs/{runID}/status` API endpoint, where the status will be one of: `in-progress`, `complete`, `failed`.

+At any point, the user can retrieve logs of any workflow run (i.e., regardless of run status) by hitting the `/runs/{runID}` endpoint.

-Retrieve output JSON and workflow run logs by hitting the mariner API `/runs/{runID}` endpoint.
+Once a workflow run's status is `complete`, the user can retrieve the output JSON (along with the logs) of that workflow run by hitting the mariner API `/runs/{runID}` endpoint.

 ## Who has authZ to run workflows?